Doctor Syn: The Scarecrow of Romney Marsh (1963)

 The Scarecrow of Romney Marsh (1963) was produced for the Walt Disney's Wonderful World of Color weekly TV series on Sunday evenings on the National Broadcasting Company (NBC-TV network).
-It was shot on location in Kent, England and was directed by James Neilson.
-It stars Patrick McGoohan in the title role of the meek, mild, intellectual country priest, with George Cole as Mipps and Australian actor Sean Scully as young John Banks, the younger son of local nobleman, Squire Thomas Banks (Michael Hordern).
-This version generally followed the storyline of The Further Adventures of Dr. Syn and made it clear that the good Doctor Syn did not die or stage his own death: at the film's end, he is seen having a cup of tea with the local Squire, who admits to owing a debt of gratitude to the Scarecrow.
+It was shot on location in Kent and was directed by James Neilson.
+It stars Patrick McGoohan in the title role of the supposedly meek, mild, intellectual village parson, with George Cole as Mipps and Australian actor Sean Scully as young John Banks, the younger son of local nobleman Squire Thomas Banks (Michael Hordern), who acted as the Scarecrow's second lieutenant.
+This version, based on the Thorndike/Buchanan novel Christopher Syn, generally followed the storyline of The Further Adventures of Dr. Syn (changing the gender of the Scarecrow's lieutenant Curlew from the novel's Squire Banks' daughter Jenny to the film's son John), but made no mention of Dr. Syn's past as the pirate Captain Clegg, and made it clear that the good Dr. Syn did not die or stage his own death: at the film's end, he is seen having a cup of tea with the local Squire, who admits to owing a debt of gratitude to the Scarecrow.

 The local Church of England parish of St Clement's Church in Old Romney, Kent doubled as Dr Syn's fictional Dymchurch parish church in the production, and the Disney studio funded the repair of the building to use it as a filming location.

-Part One dealt with the arrival of General Pugh (Geoffrey Keen), who had been ordered by the War Office in London to smash the smuggling ring along that part of the coast of Kent and Sussex, and to use a Dymchurch man captured by a Royal Navy press gang as bait to trap the infamous Scarecrow.
+Part One dealt with the arrival of General Pugh (Geoffrey Keen), who had been ordered by the War Office in London to smash the smuggling ring along that part of the coast of Kent and Sussex, and his using a Dymchurch man captured by a Royal Navy press gang as bait to trap the infamous Scarecrow.
 Part Two of the series depicted the Scarecrow dealing with the traitorous Joe Ransley (Patrick Wymark).
-Part Three showed how the Scarecrow rescued Harry Banks (David Buck) and American colonist Simon Bates (Tony Britton) from General Pugh's clutches in Dover Castle.
+Part Three showed how the Scarecrow rescued Squire Banks' eldest son Harry (David Buck), who had been press-ganged into the Royal Navy but escaped and returned to Dymchurch, and American colonist Simon Bates (Tony Britton), who was wanted on a charge or treason for speaking against unfair American taxation, from General Pugh's clutches in Dover Castle.
+A romantic subplot throughout all three episodes was the courtship of Squire Banks' daughter Kate (Jill Curzon) by General Pugh's aide Lt.
+Philip Brackenbury (Eric Flynn).